Law Office of Jeff Augustini

 Successfully represented a medical marijuana dispensary license applicant in a mandamus challenge to the application and licensee selection process employed by the City of San Bernardino.
 As a result of the litigation, and to resolve the litigation, the City agreed to issue a business license to the client.

-Currently representing a marijuana dispensary applicant in the second of two mandamus actions against the City of Vista.
+Represented a marijuana dispensary applicant in a mandamus actions against the City of Vista.
 In the first action, the Court ruled the City had improperly refused to provide the client with required appellate rights, and ordered the City to provide a City Council appeal so the client could challenge the denial of its application.
-Following that appeal, which the City Council ultimately denied, we filed a second mandamus action challenging the City Council's appeal determination.
-The trial court denied the writ petition, and the Court's ruling in the second action is currently on appeal.

 Represented a successful cannabis business licensee (EEL-EL Monte, LLC) as a Real Party as Interest in multiple cases filed by unsuccessful applicants challenging via writs of mandate the City of El Monte's cannabis business permit application process and procedures.
 As a Real Party in Interest, EEL obtained summary judgment in one case, prevailed on an anti-SLAPP Motion and then (with the City and other Real Parties) defeated the petitioner's writ application in another case, a third case was voluntarily dismissed after EEL filed a Motion for Judgment.